-For the 95\% prediction interval comparisons, we investigate the coverage probability and mean length for two empirical Bayes methods, the two horseshoe methods, and an {\em oracle} predictive distribution that knows the true configuration $S^\star$.
-Here we sample a new pair $(\tilde x, \tilde y)$ from the true model and construct prediction intervals for $\tilde y$ with $\tilde x$ as the input.
-Of course, the coverage probabilities for the oracle prediction interval are exactly 0.95, but, according to Table~\ref{table:covg}, the other four methods all generally have prediction coverage probability within an acceptable range of the target level.
-And in terms of interval lengths, Table~\ref{table:len} reveals that all four methods are comparable in efficiency to the oracle prediction intervals.
-This confirms the claims made based on the theoretical results in Section~\ref{SS:theory}.
+For the 95\% prediction interval comparisons, we compare EB and HS to that of an {\em oracle} who knows the true configuration $S^\star$.
+Of course, the coverage probabilities for the oracle prediction interval are exactly 0.95, but, according to Table~\ref{table:covg}, both EB and HS have prediction coverage probability within an acceptable range of the target 95\% level.
+And in terms of interval lengths, Table~\ref{table:len} reveals that both EB and HS are comparable in efficiency to the oracle prediction intervals.
+This confirms the claims made about EB prediction intervals in Section~\ref{SS:theory}.
 There are, however, a few cases in the $p=500$ row of Table~\ref{table:len} where HS gives significantly shorter interval lengths.
 Obviously, the $p=500$ case is generally harder, but it is not clear if this performance difference is just a coincidence or if there is something special about these cases.
 A theoretical investigation into the uncertainty quantification properties of the horseshoe prior clearly is needed.

-The take-away message here is that the two empirical Bayes methods, in particular, EB2, based on the prior for the error variance, is as good or better than the horseshoe-based methods across a range of settings, in terms of both prediction accuracy and uncertainty quantification.
-On top of its strong statistical performance, our EB2 method is more efficient computationally, as it generally finishes 5 times faster than the implementation of horseshoe in the corresponding R package.